The Brotherhood of Saint Gregory

 Angel Gabriel Roque

 Angel Gabriel Roque was born and raised in San Juan, Puerto Rico, and moved to Fort Lauderdale, Florida, to study Culinary Arts and management in 2003.
-Angel worked in many restaurants in Fort Lauderdale and Miami as a Sous-Chef, baker, and other kitchen management positions.
-After many years working in kitchens in South Florida he was called to manage a night shelter program for the homeless in his county.
-Angel has also done work in HIV prevention for youth and in Mental Health and recovery as a Certified Recovery Peer Specialist specializing in Trauma and Opiate addiction.
-After 17 years of living in Fort Lauderdale Florida he was called to serve the church in New Mexico and southwest Texas in January 2021.
-Angel moved to sunny Albuquerque to serve as the First Diocesan Missioner for Youth and Young Adults for the Diocese of the Rio Grande, working with youth groups, young adult groups, youth ministers, campus ministries, creating formation programs and directing camp ministries for the Diocese.
-Angel also serves as a member of the Standing Commission on Liturgy and Music (SCLM) of The Episcopal Church and on the commission’s calendar subcommittee.
-Angel is also an elected member of the FORMA board and a second term member of the executive Bord of Care Resource a nonprofit based out of south Florida.
-He resides in the City of Albuquerque with his fluffy, sweet, and defiant dog named Koko, and enjoys cooking, painting, drawing, hiking, and reading.
+Angel worked in many restaurants in Fort Lauderdale and Miami as a sous-chef, baker, and in other kitchen management positions.
+Angel worked and served in many capacities in South Florida, as a night shelter program for the homeless, HIV prevention for youth, Certified Recovery Peer Specialist, where he specialized in trauma and opiate addiction, youth pastor and Latine ministries and young adult ministries.
+Angel answered a call to serve the church in New Mexico and southwest Texas in January 2021 as the Diocesan Missioner for Youth and Young Adults and Camp Stoney programs director for the Diocese of the Rio Grande till the summer of 2023.
+Angel is currently a full-time seminarian at the Episcopal Theological Seminary of the Southwest MDiv class of 2026.
+Angel also serves as a member of the Standing Commission on Liturgy and Music (SCLM) on the commission’s Calendar Subcommittee and on the Council for Safe Church & Safe Communities of The Episcopal Church.
+Angel resides in Austin Texas with his defiant dog, Koko.

 David Benedict Hedges

-David Benedict Hedges is Rector of Saint Michael and All Angels Church in Tucson, Arizona, and an honorary Canon of the Diocese of Arizona, where he serves on the Standing Committee and as a deputy to the General Convention.
-He is married to Carly, a sign language interpreter, and they have a daughter, Zoe.
-Dave enjoys letter-writing, postal ephemera, and amateur astronomy.
+David Benedict Hedges is Rector of Saint Michael and All Angels Church in Tucson and an honorary Canon of the Diocese of Arizona, where he serves on the Standing Committee and as a deputy to the General Convention.
+He is married to Carly, a mental health and burnout prevention coach; they have an adult daughter.
+Dave enjoys letter-writing, postal ephemera, record collecting, and amateur astronomy.
+He serves the community as Minister Provincial of Province West.

 Tommy Mandri

-Tommy Mandri worships at the Episcopal Church of Saint Bernard de Clairvaux in north Miami Beach, Florida, and works as Organist in the ecumenical Catholic Church of Saints Francis and Clare in Wilton Manors, Fort Lauderdale.
+Tommy Mandri worships at Iglesia Episcopal la Santícima Trinidad in Miami, Florida, and works as Organist in the ecumenical Catholic Church of Saints Francis and Clare in Wilton Manors, Fort Lauderdale.
 Tommy resides with his thirteen-year-old cat, Channel.

 Jason Peter Seta